Anon-Planet/thgtoa/guide.md

     -   Gateway ```10.152.152.10``` (this is the Whonix Gateway)

+    -   (Windows 10) DNS ```10.152.152.10``` (this is again the Whonix Gateway)

-    -   DNS ```10.152.152.10``` (this is again the Whonix Gateway)
+    -   (Windows 11) exit the IP assignment and select DNS server assignment and set it to ```10.152.152.10``` (this is again the Whonix Gateway)

     -   Save

 -   Windows might prompt you if you want to be "discoverable" on this network.
-Click NO.
+Click NO. Always stay on a "public network" if prompted.

-**Every time you will power on this VM in the future, make sure you change its Ethernet Mac Address before each boot.
+**Every time you will power on this VM in the future, you should ideally change its Ethernet Mac Address before each boot.
 You can do this in Virtualbox > Settings > Network > Advanced > Click the refresh button next to the MAC address.
 You can only do this while the VM is powered off.**

 #### If you cannot use Tor: